 Managing director, grocery chain

 “We will be investing in our store infrastructure.
-In some areas, we’ve got old estate and we need to be investing in it and modernising, and in other areas were still building new stores and acquiring stores, so those need investment, too.
+In some areas, we’ve got old estate and we need to be investing in it and modernising, and in other areas we’re still building new stores and acquiring stores, so those need investment, too.

 “The other key area is warehousing.
 We have a continued focus on improving productivity and that includes the infrastructure in warehousing to make it more productive.